 It’s natural to be curious, but in simple terms, getting too close can put both yourself and the whale at serious risk of harm.

-The Australian National Guidelines for Whale and Dolphin Watching 2005 were developed jointly by the Australian and all state and territory governments.
-And these regulations are now contained in the NSW National Parks and Wildlife Amendment (Marine Mammals) Regulation 2009.
+The Australian National Guidelines for Whale and Dolphin Watching 2017 were developed jointly by the Australian and all state and territory governments.
+And these regulations are now contained in the Biodiversity Conservation Regulation 2017.

 Rules have been set for approach zones and safe distances to protect our marine mammals while allowing people to appreciate them in the wild.

 If you’re in the water – swimming, diving or just enjoying the water on your own or with friends and you spot a whale, then you must stay at least 30m from the whale in any direction.
 You must also not wait in front of the whale/s, or approach from behind.

 A person must not enter water within 100 metres of a whale.